browserengineering/book/book/scheduling.md

 This script will cause 100 animation frame tasks to run on the rendering event loop.
 During that time, our browser will display an animated count from 0 to 99.
+Serve this example web page from our HTTP

-And while we're at it, let's add an web page to our HTTP server that serves this example:
+server:

 ``` {.python file=server replace=eventloop/eventloop12}
 def do_request(session, method, url, headers, body):